ImperialCollegeLondon/SupraShare/README.md

 ## Using this template

 GitHub makes it easy to [create a repository from a template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template).
-We recommend: Naming the repository `<model-name>-webapp` and including only the default branch (`develop`).
+We recommend naming the repository `<model-name>-webapp` and including only the default branch (`develop`).
 A new `main` branch can be created afterwards for CI/CD purposes (see [below](#tests-ci--cd)).

 ### Template structure

+#### Website

-The code in this template is separated into several submodules depending on its function.
+The code in the `website` directory is separated into several submodules depending on its function.

 TODO: 1 sentence/bullet point per file describing its purpose.